 - 1. Go to System > Events > Recipients and add a recipient.

 - 2. Type a name for the recipient.

-- 3. Select Email.
+- 3. Select Email as the notification type.

+- 4. Type the recipient's email address.

-- 4. Type an email address to send the email to.
+- 5. Type the email address that you want the camera to send notifications from.

-- 5. The device doesn't have it's own email server, so it has to log into another email server to send mails.
-Fill in the rest of the information according to your email provider.
+- 6. Provide the login details for the sending email account, along with the SMTP hostname and port number.

-- 6. To send a test email, click Test.
+- 7. To test your email setup, click Test.

-- 7. Click Save.
+- 8. Click Save.

 - 1. Go to System > Events > Rules and add a rule. - 2.
 Type a name for the rule. - 3.
 In the list of conditions, under I/O, select Supervised input tampering is active. - 4.
 Select the relevant port. - 5.
-In the list of actions, under Notifications, select Send notification to email and then select the recipient from the list. - 6.
-Type a subject and a message for the email. - 7.
+In the list of actions, under Notifications, select Send notification to email and then select the recipient from the list. - Type a subject line and message for the email. - 7.
 Click Save.